 Myanmar might be cool someday, but for now I would suggest staying away.
 I met plenty of Burmese refugees in Thailand, and they were incredible people, but they all said that they would never go back to their homeland.

-I'm not even sure if entering Myanmar would be possible...maybe if you were in a relief/aid organization, but even then chances are slim because of Myanmar's closed economy and relations with the rest of the world... almost 8 years ago
+I'm not even sure if entering Myanmar would be possible...maybe if you were in a relief/aid organization, but even then chances are slim because of Myanmar's closed economy and relations with the rest of the world... about 8 years ago

 You can walk across the border into Myanmar from the north of Thailand.
 It is quite cheap to get a day visa and you just have to rock up on the day but I am pretty sure the money you pay goes straight in to the pockets of the officials.
 That said the border areas are over run with touts so be prepared to spend the day fending off people trying to sell you stuff you don't need.
 I struggle to justify putting extra money in to the pockets of the Military Junta that runs Burma so unless you can find some independent operators to support I would spend more time in Thailand, Vietnam and Laos. almost 8 years ago